A comprehensive resource for safe and responsible laser use

 Police and the press should be especially aware that the information printed on a laser device may be inaccurate.

-Eye injuries from exposure to lasers at protests
+Reported eye injuries caused by lasers at protests

 - A laser beam close up is more hazardous than one at a distance, as shown by the diagram.
 Lasers that can burn newspapers or ignite cigarettes when held steady on the target at a short distance will have much less effect at longer distances (and when the laser and target are both moving relative to each other).